-(4)CHEMICAL CONCENTRATIONS AND RESIDUALS. (a) Minimum disinfectant residuals.
-Except as provided in par. (b), feeding shall result in the minimum disinfectant residuals in Table ATCP 76.14.
+(5) CHEMICAL CONCENTRATIONS AND RESIDUALS. (a) Minimum disinfectant/sanitizer residuals.
+Except as provided in par. (b), feeding shall result in the minimum disinfectant/sanitizer residuals in Table ATCP 76.14.
+P

 Cyanurates.
 The water cyanuric acid concentration may not exceed 30 ppm.
+Pf A cyanuric acid level above 300 ppm is considered a hazardous substance in the pool.

 pH control.
 The water’s pH shall be maintained within a range of 7.2 to 7.8.
+P

 Alkalinity.
-The total alkalinity of pool water shall be maintained between 60 and 180 ppm as calcium carbonate unless it can be shown that another level of total alkalinity produces chemically balanced water based on calculations approved by the department.
+The total alkalinity of pool water shall be maintained between 60 and 180 ppm as calcium carbonate unless it can be shown by the operator that another level of total alkalinity produces chemically balanced water based on calculations approved by the department.
+Pf

 (e) Combined chlorine.
-When combined chlorine exceeds 0.5 ppm in an outdoor pool or 0.8 ppm in an indoor pool the water shall be treated to breakpoint chlorination using a chlorine product or a nonchlorinated oxidizer such as potassium peroxymonosulfate.
-Isocyanurates may not be used to reach breakpoint chlorination.
-The pool shall be closed to the public during periods of breakpoint chlorination when a chlorine product is used.
+1. The operator shall develop and implement a plan to minimize combined chlorine in the pool.
+Pf

+2. The plan shall contain the following components: a.
+Action level (it is recommended that 0.4 ppm be used for combined chlorine for either breakpoint chlorination or water replacement or a combination of both to occur.)
+Pf

+b.
+Source water – take into account monochloramine.
+Pf

+c.
+Volume of pool.
+Pf

+d.
+Range of volume of fresh source water added to pool each day.
+Pf

+e.
+Description of showering requirements and how communicated to patrons.
+Pf

+f.
+A record shall be maintained documenting combine chlorine test results, date and times of breakpoint chlorination and any complaints of eye or respiratory irritation.
+Pf

 Maximum chlorine residual.
 The maximum chlorine residual in any pool shall not exceed 10 ppm.
+P

 Maximum total bromine.
-The maximum total bromine in a pool shall not exceed 20 ppm.
+The maximum total bromine in a pool shall not exceed 10 ppm.
+P

 Table ATCP 76.14

-Minimum Disinfectant Residuals
+Minimum Disinfectant/Sanitizer Residuals